vprelovac/python-speed/README.md

 ## Example: hosting showdown

 Using python-speed to benchmark different hosting providers.
-All instances running Ubuntu 20.04 LTS.
+All instances running Ubuntu 20.04 LTS and python 3.8 was default.

 DigitalOcean $6/mo AMD
 ```